Nursing Resume Examples and Writing Tips

 1. Get Organized

+Whether you’re pursing a nurse externship or you need an experienced nurse resume, it helps to get your proverbial ducks in a row.
 Before you open your laptop (or a notepad, if you’re old-school), take some time to find the info you’ll need to write your resume.
 This includes addresses of employers and schools, dates, and the like.
-Gathering this in advance means you don’t have to break your stride to go on a treasure hunt.
+Gathering this in advance means you don’t have to break your stride to go on a job hunt.
 If you have previous nursing resumes, grab them too.

 2. Write the Individual Resume Sections

 Wondering what should be included on a nursing resume?
-These are the main sections that employers will be looking for.
-Take your time crafting each one to accurately reflect your skills and training.
+Template examples will show you the main sections that employers will be looking for.
+Take your time crafting each section to accurately reflect your skills and training.

 Header